 Add the first processed batch back into the bowl of the food processor.

-With the blades running, add in the remaining pineapple, pineapple juice, coconut milk and lime juice.
+With the blades running, add in the remaining pineapple, pineapple juice, coconut milk, lime juice, vanilla and salt.
 Process until smooth.

 Pour the mixture into a bowl, cover and refrigerate until cold (approximately 1 hour).